IT-Academy-BCN/ita-challenges-backend/README.md

 ## Contributors

+Por supuesto, aquí está la traducción al inglés:

+---

 Thank you for participating in this project!
 Contributions are essential to expand and enhance the experience for all users.

-### Contribution Instructions
-* **To start working on your contribution, create a new branch in your local repository.**
-   Use the format `feature#` followed by the assigned ticket number.
-For example:
-    ```
-  git checkout -b feature#123

-* **After you've finished, you should push your branch and then submit a pull request.**

-* **For your first contribution, you should add your name and GitHub profile to "contributors.md" in a new branch.
-The name of the branch can be your name.**
+You can access the link [GUIDELINES.md](GUIDELINES.md/#24-work-with-cards-procedure) to get detailed information on how to contribute.
 We look forward to your contributions!
-Don't forget that the project exists thanks to everyone who contributes.
+Don't forget that the project exists thanks to everyone who contributes!

 <a href="https://github.com/IT-Academy-BCN/ita-challenges-backend/graphs/contributors">